spkcspider/spkcspider/README.md

 * documentation
 * tests for other dbs than sqlite3 (and postgresql)
 * hashed passwords
+  * encrypted copy of pws
-  * encrypt copy with login pw and salt
+  * js cares for encryption/decryption with master pw (use webcrypto api)
+    * reencrypt values of options, decrypt names
+    * for this use error detection of aead encryption
-  * js ?
+  * error handling
 * Localisation
   * remove . from strings to translate